 Observing any of the group camps on Kilimanjaro, one can quickly see and understand the variance between trekking companies.
 The quality of staff, food, equipment, sleeping pads, pre-climb preparation, guide to client ratios, safety equipment and emergency priorities are a few of the costs that determine your experience.
 Climb Kili’s position has never wavered from the highest quality Kili climbs and Tanzanian adventures.

-At Climb Kili, our approach is not to provide you with a cheap experience, but rather to assist you in achieving your ultimate purpose of why you’ve chosen to take this adventure of a lifetime.
+At Climb Kili, our approach is NOT to provide you with a cheap experience, but rather to assist you in achieving your ultimate purpose of why you've chosen to take this adventure of a lifetime.

 A Note on Summit Success: The Kilimanjaro National Park service requires each exiting climber to document several pieces of information including their trekking company and if summited.
 Year after year, the Park reports summit success at less than 50%.
 Overwhelmingly, these reports continue to indicate the cheapest operators yield the highest unsuccessful summit rates.
 Year after year, Climb Kili continues to enjoy a near perfect summit success rate.